ConceptJunkie/rpn/readme.txt

 Rick Gutleber
 rickg@his.com

-p.s. rpn is licensed under the GNU GPL verison 3.0.
+p.s. rpn is licensed under the GNU GPL version 3.0.
 See (see
 <http://www.gnu.org/licenses/gpl.html> for more information).